H3AR7B3A7/SecondBrain/Code/Frameworks/Spring/Spring Expression Language.md

-# SpEL (Java)
+# Spring Expression Language (SpEL)

-An expression language can be used for accessing data that is stored in objects or beans.
+[[Spring]] expression language can be used for accessing data that is stored in objects or beans.
 This makes it possible to perform dynamic bean wiring in applications.

 - Write expression as a string